Navy Officer (Former)

 Why do you think so many people (incl you, apparently) miss the military after they get out.
 Granted I've never served myself, but I can't imagine that I wouldn't long for some stability after years of risking life and limb.

-Asked by 2BILLS almost 10 years ago
+Asked by 2BILLS over 10 years ago

 Hey 2BILLS,